Request Request an Appointment Call Call Our Office Map Map Us

 • State-of-the-Art Technology

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

 There are many major types of dental emergencies the sudden and unexpected mishaps that can strike without warning, like fractured teeth and teeth that have been entirely knocked out through physical trauma.
 Another type of emergency is the onset of serious infections and distracting pain.
 Here are some tips for how to handle the most common scenarios and help yourself and your family stay calm:

-How to Prevent Dental Emergencies
+Keys to Preventing Dental Emergencies

 Woman in dental chair holding jaw